How to Use Gears on a Mountain Bike for Beginners: A Step-by-Step Guide

 Once you have identified the shifters, it is time to practice shifting.
 To shift up, use your right hand to push the rear shifter towards the + sign.
 To shift down, use your right hand to pull the shifter towards the – sign.
 If you have a front derailleur, use your left hand to shift it by pushing/pulling the shifter towards the desired chainring.
 Always make sure to shift gears gradually, rather than abruptly, and start shifting before the terrain becomes too steep or too flat.
 With practice, you will soon become comfortable with shifting gears on a mountain bike.

-You may also like: How to Fix Squeaky Brakes on Your Mountain Bike
+You may also like: How to Properly Set Your Derailleur on a Mountain Bike for Maximum Performance

 Tips for Maintaining Gears and Avoiding Common Issues